Rahad-Ullah/fastfood-buddy-backend/README.md

-# Backend Template for TypeScript, Express and Mongoose
+# Fastfood Buddy

-This is a template project for backend development using Typescript, Node.js, Express, Mongoose, Bcrypt, JWT, NodeMailer, Multer, ESLint, and Prettier.
+Diabetes is confusing.
+Fast Food Buddy™ helps you understand why things happen.
+The project is for backend development of **Fastfood Buddy** using Typescript, Node.js, Express, Mongoose, Bcrypt, JWT, NodeMailer, Multer, ESLint, and Prettier.
 The aim is to reduce setup time for new backend projects.

 ## Features